spartanoah/fosscord-legacy/README.md

 -   [Admin Dashboard](/dashboard)

 ## Setup
+* because of how the legacy version is built these instructions may not work *

 ```
-Download fosscord-legacy
+#Download fosscord-legacy
 git clone https://github.com/spartanoah/fosscord-legacy.git

-Navigate to project root
+#Navigate to project root
 cd fosscord-legacy

-Install javascript packages
+#Install javascript packages
 npm i

-Build and generate schema.
+#Build and generate schema.
 Separately, they are `build` and `generate:schema`.
 npm run setup

-Start the bundle server ( API, CDN, Gateway in one )
+#Start the bundle server ( API, CDN, Gateway in one )
 npm run start
 ```